-Location of site in relation to school/college (include name of school/college):

-Busy Bee Nursery Heathrow - on site.

-Outline of consultation carried out with school/college (include evidence of consultation):

-Pre-application consultation letters and drawings of the proposals were sent to the Manager on 05 January 2023.

-Summary of outcome/main issues raised (include copies of main correspondence):

-No specific comments received to date.

-Civil Aviation Authority/Secretary of State for Defence/Aerodrome Operator consultation (only required for an application for prior approval)

-Will the structure be within 3km of an aerodrome or airfield?
-Yes Has the Civil Aviation Authority/Secretary of State for Defence/Aerodrome Operator been notified?
-Yes
+Location of site in relation to school/college (include name of school/college): Busy Bee Nursery Heathrow - on site.
+Outline of consultation carried out with school/college (include evidence of consultation): A consultation letter and a copy of the proposal drawings were sent to the Manager on 05/01/2023.
+Summary of outcome/main issues raised (include copies of main correspondence): No responses have been received to date.